dproctor/personal-website/books.md

 - The Comfort Crisis: Embrace Discomfort To Reclaim Your Wild, Happy, Healthy Self (Michael Easter)
 - All Quiet on the Western Front (Erich Maria Remarque)
+- Brave New World (Aldous Huxley)
+    - Reread this after reading it ~10 years ago.
+Didn't find it very insightful, though the central thesis is interesting - how people have essentially enslaved themselves by their commitment to entertainment, cheap perks of paritcular privileges.

 {% for post in site.posts %}
 <li>